-The controller begins charging the storage tank when the water temperature measured at sensor SF1 falls below the DHW temperature set point by 0.1 °C. If the flow temperature in the system exceeds the desired charging temperature, the controller tries to reduce the flow temperature in the heating circuit for up to 3 minutes before the exchanger charging pump is activated together with the storage tank charging pump.
+The controller begins charging the storage tank when the water temperature measured at sensor SF1 falls below the DHW temperature set point by 0.1 °C. If the flow temperature in the system exceeds the desired charging temperature, the controller tries to reduce the flow temperature in the heating circuit for up to three minutes before the exchanger charging pump is activated together with the storage tank charging pump.

 When there is no heating operation or when the flow temperature in the system is lower, the exchanger charging pump is switched on immediately.
-If the temperature currently measured at sensor SF1 is reached at sensor VF, the storage tank charging pump is switched on.
+If the temperature currently measured at sensor SF1 is reached at sensor VF, or after approximately three minutes at the latest, the storage tank charging pump is switched on.

 If a storage tank thermostat is used, the storage tank charging pump is switched on when the temperature T = Charging temperature - 5 °C is reached at sensor VF.

-Instead of the DHW temperature parameter, the Charging temperature can be adjusted as the absolute value at the rotary switch if a storage tank thermostat is used.
+Note: Instead of the DHW temperature parameter, the Charging temperature can be adjusted as the absolute value at the rotary switch if a storage tank thermostat is used.